uz-gaz/Tertimuss/docs/tutorials/01_getting_started.md

 # Getting started

-This section describes the main components in Tertimuss.
-This provides an overview of the library, gives an example simulation, and present the next topics to read in order to create your own simulations.
+This section describes the main components of Tertimuss.
+This provides an overview of the library, gives an example simulation, and present the next topics to read to create your simulations.

-Tertimuss is compound of the following four components:
+Tertimuss is a compound of the following four components:

 - __system specification__: The system specification is the definition of the environment with which the scheduler has to deal.
-It is formed by the task set specification (and the jobs specification), the processor specification and the environment specification.
+It is formed by the task set specification (and the jobs specification), the processor specification, and the environment specification.

 - __scheduling algorithm specification__: The scheduling algorithm specification is the implementation of the behavior of the scheduling algorithm to be used.

 - __simulation type and configuration__: The simulation type and configuration allows to configure some elements in the simulation that affect its behavior, and the time it takes to simulate.

-- __simulation result analyzer__: The simulation result analyzer is composed for a group of tools that provides an analysis of the behavior of the scheduler.
+- __simulation result analyzer__: The simulation result analyzer is composed of a group of tools that provides an analysis of the behavior of the scheduler.

 ## Simulation definition example

-First we have a definition of a task set, composed by 4 fully preemptive hard real time tasks with the following
+First, we have a definition of a task set, composed of 4 fully preemptive hard real-time tasks with the following characteristics:
-characteristics:

 | Identification | Type      | Period (seconds) | Relative deadline (seconds) | Worst case execution time (cycles) | First arrive (seconds) |
 |----------------|-----------|------------------|-----------------------------|------------------------------------|------------------------|